basho/basho_docs/content/riak/cs/3.0.0/cookbooks/configuration/multi-datacenter.md

 Though there is no specific configuration for [Stanchion]({{<baseurl>}}riak/cs/3.0.0/theory/stanchion), note that Stanchion should be a single, globally unique process to which every Riak CS node sends requests, even if there are multiple replicated sites.
-Unlike Riak and Riak CS, Stanchion should run on _only one node in a given cluster_, perhaps on its own, dedicated hardware if you wish.
+Unlike Riak KV and Riak CS, Stanchion should run on _only one node in a given cluster_, perhaps on its own, dedicated hardware if you wish.
 Stanchion runs on only one node because it manages strongly consistent updates to [globally unique entities]({{<baseurl>}}riak/cs/3.0.0/theory/stanchion/#globally-unique-entities) like users and buckets.